The Aviation Law Review: China

 vi Government policy and state aid

-In recent years, with the expansion of the application of the public-private partnership mechanism in public services and infrastructure construction, promoted by the NDRC, the market access for the construction and operation of the civil aviation airport has been further liberalised, and more social capital has been encouraged to engage with this area, which was previously mainly invested in by the government or state-owned enterprises.
+In recent years, with the expansion of the application of the public-private partnership mechanism in public services and infrastructure construction, promoted by the NDRC, market access for the construction and operation of a civil aviation airport has been further liberalised, and more social capital has been encouraged to engage with this area, which was previously mainly invested in by the government or state-owned enterprises.

 vii Labour and employment issues